Managing a team isn’t always easy but how can you make sure you’re always getting the best out of your employees and apprentices?

 Your persistence to establish fairness is, according to report “Your Perfect Right: A Guide to Assertive Behavior”, published in 2008 by Alberti & Emmons, an “…action intended to promote equality in person-to-person relationships.”

 Your assertiveness creates a fairer working culture, so never be afraid to use a positive no.

 How to deal with conflict from others in your team

 If you find yourself in a disagreement with someone in your team, there are a few ways you can be assertive and show your authority, without putting the other person down.

 Voice your needs and wants confidently, leading your sentences with an ‘I’ statement e.g. ‘I feel that you’re not co-operating with the rest of the team, Bogdan,’ rather than attacking the person’s character e.g. ‘You’re not being a team player, Gethin’ which might make someone instantly defensive.

 Try to have empathy with the other person and see things from their point of view, listening to their case respectfully and staying calm, rather than talking over them or not letting them have a say.

 Stick to the facts before you, rather than making any general statements like ‘You’re always putting yourself first.’
 This might be a false claim and will also see the other party feeling worse about themselves which will escalate the conflict further.
-Separate the behaviour from the individual character to avoid making the situation worse.
+Use your emotional intelligence to resolve the conflict by separating the behaviour from the individual character to avoid making the situation worse.